jamesdbrock/replace-benchmark/README.md

 ```

 Each benchmark program reads the input from `stdin`, replaces `x` with `oo`,
 and writes the result to `stdout`.
-The time elapsed is measured by `perf stat`.
+The time elapsed is measured by `perf stat`,
+and the best observed time is recorded.

 # Results